JohnSwiftC/GuShell/README.md

 **All source files can be found in `GuShellClient`.**

 UPDATE: Finally easy to build!
-Just clone and build solution as Release, quick video for those confused soon.
+Just clone and build solution as Release, look at video linked below.
 Also, a problem with the manager was fixed.
 It now works even when compiled with compiler optimizations!
 (On by default)
 > Lightweight and open source reverse shell client and connection manager built for Windows.
 (Named after a cat.)

 > There are now two versions of the client! `GuShellPebWalk.c` uses a peb walk to get API calls!